What Does A Scrum Master Do?

 If you are looking for a job, and haven't played the Scrum Master role, then study all the nuances of this role and also all about Agile and Scrum, scenarios and case studies.
 Talk to people who have had challenges and success with their teams.

-Apply as an SM intern if you are just starting careers or take another role (familiar to you) in an Agile environment, working closely with a Scrum team.
-Support the Scrum Master, offer to play the assistant when needed, participate in Scrum events - observe and help, etc., to get a deeper understanding of this role.
+Apply as an Scrum Master intern if you are just starting careers or take another role (familiar to you) in an Agile environment, working closely with a Scrum team.
+Support the Scrum Master, offer to play the assistant when needed, participate in Scrum events – observe and help, etc., to get a deeper understanding of this role.
 See if this is what really appeals to you.
 Then, look for opportunities where you can get a break playing this role.
 This is the right way for a newbie to start growing into this role.

 This is how I did it!